A few thoughts on what is essential.

 There are so many things that I wish to do, and I cannot possibly rank them.
-My sister means the world to me, and so does my girlfriend.
+My sister means the world to me.
 The fact that I am 4 hours and 30 minutes behind their timezone does not help either.
 When mom needed help, I would drop everything in the world to help her.
 The same goes for other things.
 However nerdy it may sound, I care deeply about academics and wish to be an academic someday.
-So, if I were to rank each of these — sister, girlfriend, mom, academics, writing, and food.
+So, if I were to rank each of these — sister, mom, academics, writing, and food.
 They would all end up within the same rank or at least in the list of top three things that matter to me most right now.

 Many videos and articles talk about how to prioritize things, but none are helpful in my case because they are all “essential.”
 I depend on people in my life for emotional stability and happiness.
 One cannot survive without food, and what would my kids say if I had awful grades in college?
 I wish there were a guidebook discussing How to do life the right way.
 These things keep me up at night, 5500 km away from home.
 Video calling friends and family help on most days, but there are days when the mind overthinks, and I cannot do anything about it.